The CCL Program is facilitated by a diverse group of faculty, with all five members being present at all face-to-face sessions of the Program.

 Maria Tassone is the Senior Director, Collaborative and Transformative Learning at the University Health Network (UHN), and the inaugural Director of the Centre for Interprofessional Education, a strategic partnership between the University of Toronto and UHN.
 Maria was the co-lead of the Canadian Interprofessional Health Leadership Collaborative, one of four international innovation collaboratives awarded by the Institute of Medicine in Washington.
 Her experiences in collaborative leadership for health system change contributed to the development, implementation and evaluation of the highly successful Collaborative Change Leadership™ program, for which Maria is currently the Co-Director.
 Over the course of her career, Maria has been recognized as a leader in innovation related to interprofessional education and care, with the 3M Team Innovation Award and the Ontario Hospital Ted Freeman Award for Education Innovation.
 She is also seen as a mentor for emerging leaders within and beyond her profession, and for this she was awarded the Canadian Physiotherapy Association National Mentorship Award.
 Maria holds a Bachelor of Science in Physical Therapy from McGill University, a Master of Science from the University of Western Ontario, and she is an Assistant Professor in the Department of Physical Therapy, Faculty of Medicine, University of Toronto.
 Throughout her career, Maria has held a variety of clinical, education, research and leadership positions, both within physiotherapy and across a multitude of professions.
 She is most passionate about the interface between research, education, and practice and leading change in complex systems.

-Belinda Vilhena is the Manager and Professional Development Lead for the Centre for Interprofessional Education at the University of Toronto.
+Belinda Vilhena is the Acting Director, UHN Conference Services and Manager and Professional Development Lead for the Centre for Interprofessional Education at the University of Toronto.
 Within her role, Belinda manages business operations, educational program planning, external communications and liaison with education centres across the country.
 Belinda holds an Honours Bachelor of Science degree in Biology and Psychology and a Master of Education in Counselling Psychology from the University of Toronto.
 Belinda has over eighteen years of experience working in healthcare in the community and at the University Health Network, both on the front-line in the Emergency Department and in Patient Relations mediating patient and family concerns.